bobrossrtx/virtcomp/CONTRIBUTING.md

 ---

-Thank you for contributing to VirtComp!
+Thank you for contributing to DemiEngine!
 Your contributions help make this educational tool better for everyone learning computer architecture and systems programming.